Adjusting your kids to the UK

-- Set sleeping schedules right away.
+- Set sleep schedules right away.

 - Rehearse school or day care routines.

-- If possible, take your children to their daycare or school to meet caregivers or teachers in advance.
+- If possible, take your children to their day care or school to meet caregivers or teachers in advance.

 - Make sure your routine includes time for your children’s favorite activities.